 Classic, almost a perfect saison — 4 years ago

 Non vintage but probably 2014.
 Despite 14 % alc. fairly light blend, soft, fresh, pleasant, fruity (ripe strawberries), hints of cardammon and cinnamon.
 Recommendation to drink slightly chilled is correct.
 I like this much better than the 2013 De Toren Diversity — 5 years ago

 Tasty note of bread, yeast, barley malt, hop, camomile, olive and custard cream , juicy note of apple, pineapple and cider, spicy and bitter nuance of coriander and Japanese mugwort.

-Creamy and rich attack, deep bitter finish — a year ago
+Creamy and rich attack, deep bitter finish — 2 years ago

 Spectacular.
 Rich, complex, heavy blackberry notes yet chocolatey smooth and just slightly smoked, lingering, luscious.
 An absolute beauty. — 3 years ago

 Stunning wine we bought at the winery in South Africa, must go back! — 7 years ago

 Night seven on the Allure of the Seas and this time at we are ordering in for some room service from the specialty restaurants.

 Medium ruby red, a bit lighter than expected.
 Love the layers and complexity on the nose, starting off with some chalk, gamey notes, iron and tons of minerality.
 Started to open up with some more smokey notes, caramel and tight dark berries.
 Definitely more on the savory side of Shiraz.
 Heavy tannins (7.5/10) and full bodied.
 Tons of structure and balanced acidity.
 Attack of black olives on the palate with some plums, dried black cherries and raspberries.
 Got a bit fruitier as it aired with some meaty undertones.
 Long and dry finish.
 So much going on with this wine, sadly it was our only bottle.
 Drink till 2042.
 (94+)